kumori-systems/kaze-core/templates/component/demofe/README.rst

 This framework is configured in the file ``jest.config.js``.
 Modifications  to this file should be avoided.

-Tests are driven from the ``spec`` fly target.
+Tests are driven from the ``spec`` taskr target.
 Note that no ts compilation is needed to launch the tests as ``jest`` is making use of the ``ts-jest`` module, which avoids compilation of ``ts`` files.

 The `component <https://gitlab.com/ECloud/component>`_ project contains a simple example of using **jest**.